-Importantly, the EA-URS we propose is robust to limited commitment concerns, so that in no scenario a member country would gain from leaving the scheme or renege on a due contribution.
-We focus on limited commitment as the main friction and obstacle to risk sharing, since we believe that other potential obstacles based on hidden information are less relevant in the institutional euro area setting.
-Future work could, however, extend our mechanism design framework by adding and modeling other frictions, e.g., moral hazard.
+The EA-URS we propose is robust to limited commitment concerns, such that in no scenario a member country would gain from leaving the scheme or reneging on a due contribution.
+We focus on limited commitment as the main obstacle to risk sharing since we believe that other potential obstacles, for example, stemming from private information or hidden actions, are less realistic or relevant in the euro area institutional setting.
+17 For example, we consider that it would be unlikely for a euro area country to misreport or deliberately engage in policies resulting in higher unemployment after joining the reinsurance scheme, as such actions are likely to incur large economic and political costs compared to any benefits from a small increase in payouts or reduction in contributions.

+$^{^{17}}$ Future work could, however, explicitly extend the mechanism-design framework by adding other contractual frictions, e.g., moral hazard.